 If you can manage as well as you can develop educational programs, you might be destined for a career in environmental nonprofit leadership.
 While the education coordinators create the education programs themselves, you manage, approve, and help decide the scope.
 Do you want to create a program that emphasizes food security, health, and the remediation of contaminated soils?
 Or do you want to create tools that help educators adapt and implement ecological education in schools?

-Whether you want to work in a charter, private, or public school, educators are needed for after school, in school, and summer programming.
+Whether you want to work in a charter, private, or public school, environmental educators are needed for after-school, in-school, and summer programming.
 Many schools have an environmental science curriculum.
 Though these curricula touch on climate change, advocates say it’s not featured prominently enough, and it’s out of proportion with the urgency and scale of the issue.

 In the future, this criticism might lead some educators to environmental education teacher training.
 With a master’s degree in environmental education, you would already come with those skills intact.